osudrl/TeleJoy/README.md

 ## Uploading to the Teensy

-To upload the telejoy sketch (`thisrepository/teensysrc/telejoy/telejoy.ino`) to the Teensy, reference the [PJRC page on Teensyduino usage](https://www.pjrc.com/teensy/td_usage.html) to complete the following:
+To upload the joy sketch (`TeleJoy/joy/joy.ino`) to the Teensy, reference the [PJRC page on Teensyduino usage](https://www.pjrc.com/teensy/td_usage.html) to complete the following steps:

 1. Connect the Teensy board to the computer via micro-usb
 2. Open the telejoy.ino sketch in the Arduino IDE